Gluten-Free Dairy-Free Breakfast Ideas (Part 1: Home Rotation)

 See video for details.

 Fritters are one of my favorite savory gluten-free dairy-free breakfasts because they’re quick to reheat and easy to batch-cook.
-Make a pan once, then warm them up in a skillet or toaster oven and serve with avocado, a simple sauce, a boiled egg or sauerkraut on the side.
+Make a pan once (freeze some for future breakfasts), then warm them up in a skillet or toaster oven and serve with avocado, a simple sauce, a boiled egg or sauerkraut on the side.

 Try these: Pumpkin Fritters, Grated Potato Fritters, Cabbage Fritters or Sweet Potato Fritters and Beet Fritters (great for kids as well).